pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 match data from matchmaking, FACEIT, and other third-parties.
 Contains full player telemetry and timestamped game events.
 These data are extracted from CS:GO replay files called demos.
-Data for each match is split across 33 files, collectively called CSDS.
+Data for each match is split across 33 files, collectively called csds.

 ## License (CC BY-NC-SA 4.0)